Logius-standaarden/fsc-core/draft-fsc-core-00.md

 FSC places specific requirements on the subject fields of a certificate. [@!RFC5280, section 4.2.1.6] which are listed below

 - SerialNumber: A unique identifier which serves as the Peers identity in the FSC Group.
-This value is used in combination with a Service name to route request to the correct Service.
 - CommonName: This should correspond to the Fully Qualified Domain Name (FQDN) of a Contract Manager, Inway or Outway.
 For an Outway this FQDN does not have to resolve.
 - Subject Alternative Name [@!RFC5280, section 4.2.1.6]: This should contain to the Fully Qualified Domain Names (FQDN) of a Contract Manager, Inway or Outway.
 For an Outway this FQDN does not have to resolve.

-#### Public Key Fingerprints{#public_key_fingerprint}
+#### Public Key Fingerprints {#public_key_fingerprint}

-The public key fingerprint used in the ServiceConnection Grant can be created by:
+The Public Key Fingerprint used in the ServiceConnectionGrant can be created by:

 1. Encoding the public key as PEM.
-2. Creating an SHA-256 hash of the public key PEM.
+2. Creating an SHA-256 hash of the Public Key PEM.
 3. Encoding the hash as Base64.

 ###  Error Handling

 #### HTTP {#error_handling_http}

 The Inway and Outway both have a single endpoint which proxies HTTP requests.
-In case of an error in the scope of FSC these components **MUST** return the HTTP status code 540 and the response body must contain an error object as described below:
+In case of an error in the scope of FSC these components **MUST** return the HTTP status code `540` and the response body must contain an object as described below:

 ```json
 {